Kung Fu Is For….

 FAMILIES

 Over the years, numerous families have joined the school and experienced the benefits of training together as a family unit.
-Parents find it helps maintain close relationships with their children in a world where the parent’s work and their children’s school and social activities often draw them apart.
-The fact is, there are very few activities where all family members can join, learn, and develop new skills together in a healthy, positive environment.
-Our school presents a unique offering in that regard.
+Parents find practicing with their children helps to maintain close relationships with them in a world drawing them apart due to work, school and social activities.
+The fact is, there are only a few offerings where all family members can join, learn, and grow together in a healthy, positive environment.
+Our school is fairly unique in that regard.

-The benefits of kung fu training for children are pretty well known and spelled out in the “Kids” section of “Kung Fu Is For…”.
-There are also specific benefits of kung fu training for women – most notably increased strength and fitness, as well as self-defense skills and the gained self-confidence.
-The benefits of getting the entire family involved are very far reaching.
+The benefits of kung fu training for children are pretty well known and spelled out in the “Kids” section.
+There are also specific benefits of kung fu training for “Women” – most notably increased strength and fitness, as well as self-defense skills and the gained self-confidence.
+Combining the benefits each individual receives with the benefits that the clan experiences and you will see how kung fu can be a very valuable family asset.

 KIDS